miniii222/Coursera_Udemy/How_to_win_Kaggle/README.md

 - Frequency encoding : 전체 데이터에서 몇프로의 비율로 출현하는지
 - One-hot encoding is often used for `non-tree-based-models`
 - Interactions of categorical features can help `non-tree-based-models`

+### Datetime
+- Periodicity
+- Difference between dates

+### Coordinates
+- centers of clusters
+- aggregated statistics
+- interesting places from train/test data or additional data

+## Missing Values
+- missing values can be hidden values(hidden values : replaced by some other value besdie not a number)
+- binary feature 'isnull' can be beneficial
+- avoid filling nans before feature generation
+- Xgboost can handle NaN